 Shoji White is an excellent choice if you want to create a warm atmosphere without being too bright.
 It’s a beautiful neutral color that won’t compete with other colors in your home’s color palette.

-If I’m using this paint color on my walls, what white trim color will look best?
+If I’m using SW Shoji White on my walls, what white trim color will look best?

 Is Shoji White A Good Exterior Color?

-If your home has more of a traditional look on the exterior, Shoji White can be an amazing color because it provides a neutral palette, while still keeping the home feeling fresh and modern.
-It’s perfectly paired with deep reds, blues, greens, taupes, greys – almost any color.
+If your home has more of a traditional look on the exterior walls, Shoji White can be an amazing color because it provides a neutral palette, while still keeping the home feeling fresh and modern.
+It’s perfectly paired with deep reds, blues, greens, taupes, grays – almost any color.

 This is especially perfect for those who love soft off-whites, rather than a stark crisp white.